RedwoodJS 4

 00:47:06 - Nick Taylor

-And then we can build out the page in a bit here we could just say if password.
-We can just a simple check, like if it's got a username and password and then.
-Okay, and then we return it.
+And then we can build out the page in a bit here.
+We could just do a simple check, like if it's got a username and password, and then return it.
 Sure.
-So we would return this and then we could just say.
-I guess the username could be the email.
-I guess.
+And then we could just say the username could be the email, I guess.
 I don't know.

 00:47:41 - Dom Saadi